ArielleMiranda/ceudsd/seminar/NoSQL/README.md

 ```
 #### Select a database and a collection

-If database or collection does not exsits, will be created with the first data write (eg. insert line)
+If database or collection does not exist, will be created with the first data write (eg. insert line)

 ```
 db = mongo["mydatabase"]